broydelab/wtXPD-ssDNA/README.md

 ## Files included:
-For each system, the trajectory files are presented in binary NETCDF format, *1.nc and *2.nc; a corresponding topology PRMTOP file, *.top, and the coordinates of the initial structure in PDB file, *.pdb are also provided. * = XPD-unmod, XPD-lesionOUT, XPD-lesionIN
+For each system, the trajectory files are presented in binary NETCDF format, *1.nc and *2.nc; a corresponding topology PRMTOP files, *.top, and the coordinates of the initial structure in PDB files, *.pdb are also provided. * = XPD-unmod, XPD-lesionOUT, XPD-lesionIN

 ## Note